 This is a beautiful As of The emperor Claudius.
 The notches were most likely made in antiquity for the coin to possibly be worn as jewelry or decoration.

-The forth roman emperor Claudius was born on A.D.
+The forth Roman Emperor Claudius was born in A.D.
 10 in Lugdunum (in Gaul) third child of Nero Claudius Drusus and Antonia Minor, Grandson of Mark Antony and Octavia Minor (Caesar Augustus' sister) and paternal grandson of Livia, (Augustus' third wife) and Tiberius Claudius Nero.

 There was no reason for anyone to believe Claudius would survive physical ailments and family intrigue to one day become emperor of Rome.
 As he was described by the historian Suetonius